joshstephenson/Dynamic-Connectivity-in-Swift/README.md

 ## Dynamic Connectivity, Percolation and the Monte Carlo Simulation
-This repository is an exploration of  dynamic connectivity, percolation and the union find data structure, implemented in Swift and SwiftUI.
+This repository is an exploration of dynamic connectivity, modeled after a problem from [Princeton's computer science department](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php) but implemented in Swift and SwiftUI rather than Java.

-## The Problem
+## The Problem - Dynamic Connectivity
-This project explores the problem of dynamic connectivity which has many applications in science and technology.
+Dynamic connectivity  has many applications in science and technology.
 The basic idea is to keep track of what entities are connected to other entities ignoring degrees of connectivity.
 In the case of social networking, you only care _that_ Agustin is in the same network as Aaliyah but you don't need to track the degrees of separation from Agustin to Aaliyah.
 You might be wondering why that's important.
 Let's look at another example.

 ![basic grid](https://user-images.githubusercontent.com/11002/129968700-d9d4b382-2f10-485f-bded-5eb42db2322d.gif)